IreneKilgannon/pands-project/README.md

     Returns
     -------
-    A saved histogram of the numeric variables in the data set as a png file.
+    Histograms in the plots directory for each of the numeric variables in the data set as a png files.
     '''
     for x in df:
-        # Histograms are for continuous numeric data of data type integer or float.
+        # Histograms are for continuous numeric data, continue to the next column if the datatype of is not an integer or float.
         if df[x].dtype == 'int' or df[x].dtype == 'float':
             # Create a seaborn histogram, hue parameter is very useful to differentiate by a categorical variable.
             sns.histplot(x = x, data = df, hue = hue)
-            # Add title.
-Replacing '_' with a blank space.
+            # Add title, capitalizing the heading and replacing '_' with a blank space.
             plt.title(f"Histogram of {x.title().replace('_', ' ')}")
-            # Label x-axis
+            # Label x-axis,  y-axis will be automatically labelled as 'Count' by seaborn
             plt.xlabel(f"{x.replace('_', ' ')}")
-            plt.ylabel('Frequency')
-            # Save the plots
+            # Save the histogam in the plots directory
             plt.savefig(f'plots\\Histogram_of_{x}.png')
+            # Close the plot when it has been saved
             plt.close()

+# plotting has been imported as pt
 # Call the plot_hist function from the plotting module on the iris data set.
 pt.plot_hist(iris, hue = 'species')
 ```
 </details>

+To make a side by side comparison of the histograms I have displayed them in the table below.
+I would like to make figure, axes plot of the histograms so that there are all plotted in the same figure but to date I have been unable to figure out how to do this.

 |||
 |---|---|